 Benefits of a 4-day work week – Sparks Justice Court

-In January, 2025, Sparks Justice Court (SJC) moved to a four-day work week, closing their offices on Fridays and switching to four 10-hour days Monday–Thursday.
+In January, 2025, Sparks Justice Court (SJC) moved to a four-day work week, closing their offices on Fridays and switching to four 10-hour days Monday through Thursday.

-Overall, this switch to a 4×10 work week resulted in significant reductions in energy use, energy costs, commute time and emissions, and greenhouse gas emissions for January through July in 2024 and 2025, as shown below:
+This switch to a 4×10 work week resulted in significant reductions in energy use, energy costs, commute time and greenhouse gas emissions, as well as positive reviews from both staff and the public.
+The charts below compare summary data from 2025 and 2025.
+A detailed analysis follows.

 Detailed analysis